 Another study also examined the relationship of several behaviors to see if there was a positive correlation among them for vaginal yeast infections.
 The study was published in the journal Acta Obstetricia et Gynecologica Scandinavica [81.11 (2002): 1047-1052].
 The study was conducted among 83 women who had a history of recurrent yeast infections.
 At the time when the women were tested for Candida, 43 tested positive and 40 tested negative.
 The study looked at 32 different parameters; among them was contraceptive use.
 The study cites that some research indicates that the use of estrogen birth control pills predisposes to yeast infection; but, this study did not show any strong correlation in this regard.
 No type of contraceptive use showed strong ability to predispose a woman to vaginal Candidiasis.
 One interesting thing the study did find, was that women who were were not positive for Candida had a higher rate of eating yogurt.
 The following chart was taken from the study and shows the rate of sexual activities and contraceptive use:

-As far as birth control devices used, these do not seem to influence the occurrence of a yeast infection.
-So your use of an intrauterine contraceptive device, condom, or spermicide does not seem to be able to bring about a yeast infection after sex.
-So, since both sexual intercourse and birth control protocols do not seem to affect the rate of Candidiasis, they are likely not going to be the cause of a yeast infection after sex.
+As far as birth control devices used, these do not seem to influence the occurrence of a yeast infection; with one possible exception: intrauterine device (IUD) use.
+Studies have indicated that Candida can attach to these devices; and, thus, may cause an infection.
+Some instances of recurrent vaginal Candidiasis have been resolved through the removal of IUDs.
+However, the risk for getting Candida because of an IUD, may not be too steep.
+So, your use of a condom or spermicide does not appear to be able to bring about a yeast infection after sex.
+Since both sexual intercourse and birth control protocols (excluding estrogen based birth controls; and, probably, IUDs as well) do not seem to affect the rate of Candidiasis, they are likely not going to be the cause of a yeast infection after sex.
 Remember, since STDs are similar in their symptoms, many women mistake them for a yeast infection!

 12 Hour Holistic Yeast Infection Cure